-The Petitioners in this case are the Lifer Family Support Network, Lorie Friend, and Julie Magers.
+The Petitioners in this case are the Lifer Family Support Network, Lorie

-• The Lifer Family Support Network (FSN) is an organization made up of people who gather regularly to share information and advocate for the safety and humanity of their loved ones serving sentences inside Maryland's prisons and jails.
-FSN includes parents, children, relatives, and "adoptive" family for those inside who have lost their family during their incarceration.
+Friend, Julie Magers, and the Maryland Criminal Defense Attorneys Association.7 incarceration.
 FSN also includes members who have recently returned from incarceration and their families who are the primary mechanism for reentry.
 FSN and its members are extremely concerned about the effect the coronavirus pandemic will have on loved ones inside, if immediate and dramatic action is not taken to prevent spread of the virus in Maryland's prisons.
 FSN Founder Martina Hazelton and FSN member Earl Young have submitted declarations in support of this Petition, attached as Exhibits K ("Hazelton Decl.") and L ("E. Young Decl."), respectively.